MartinaPastor/SQL_for_data_analysis/README.md

-# SQL_for_funnels_analysis
+# SQL for Data Analysis

-This repository contains part of the open-ended SQL analysis of funnels part of the [Codecademy](https://www.codecademy.com/) on Data Analysis.
+This repository contains part of the open-ended SQL analysis for funnels and churn rates of the [Codecademy](https://www.codecademy.com/) course on Data Analysis.

+## Funnel Analysis

 It focuses on analysing two types of marketing funnels:
-1. A quiz funnel (survey)
+* A quiz funnel (survey)
-2. A home try-on funnel (quiz, home_try_on, purchase)
+* A home try-on funnel (quiz, home_try_on, purchase)

+## Churn Rate Analysis

+It focuses on calculating the churn rate [TO BE COMPLETED]

 </br>
-NOTE: The data is fictional.
+NOTE: The data is in part fictional fictional.
 To be found in the Codecademy course.